SuperYoungWee/discordneutron/README.md

 # Changelog

 ### Version 1.7.0
-updated version for the last discord update
+quick fix for the last discord update

 ### Version 1.6.0
 * fixed "is typing" bar that was overlaping with chat bar